fearless23/Data_Structures_JS/src/2.LinkedList/LinkedList.md

 ### Doubly Linked List (DLL):

 Each node starting from head points to previous and next node.
-`Head`\`s previous pointer points to null and next pointer points to next Node.
+- `Head` previous pointer points to null and next pointer points to next Node.
-`Tail`\`s previous pointer points to second last node and next pointer points to null.
+- `Tail` previous pointer points to previous node and next pointer points to null.

 ### SLL vs DLL